Whose Liife Is It Anyway? Everything You Need To Know About Advanced Directives

 David A. LeVine, MD, CMD

-Dr. LeVine is currently an Adjunct Clinical Associate Professor of Lake Erie College of Osteopathic Medicine (LECOM) and previously was a Clinical Associate Professor of Kansas City University of Medicine and Biosciences College of Osteopathic Medicine.
-He is Certified in Geriatrics by the American Board of Family Practice and Internal Medicine and has been asked this year to participate in the blueprint review for the Geriatric Medicine examination.
-He is also the clinical preceptor of Geriatrics for 3 different residency programs in St. Petersburg, Florida.
+Dr. LeVine has served as an Adjunct Clinical Associate Professor of Lake Erie College of Osteopathic Medicine (LECOM) and a Clinical Associate Professor of Kansas City University of Medicine and Biosciences College of Osteopathic Medicine.
+He has been the clinical preceptor of the geriatric rotation at three different residency programs in St. Petersburg, Florida for over 20 years.
+He continues to lecture locally and nationally and for University at Sea.

 Accreditation